Outschool/obfuscate-learner-pii-demo/README.md

 Here are the key pieces to get you up and running:

 * [pgCustom.ts](https://gitlab.com/outschool-eng/growth-pod/obfuscate-learner-pii-demo/-/blob/main/src/pgCustom.ts) - this the 💙 of the demo and helps us deconstruct and reassemble PostgreSQL streams on the fly.
 Worth a read through
-* [tableMappings.ts](https://gitlab.com/outschool-eng/growth-pod/obfuscate-learner-pii-demo/-/blob/main/src/tableMappings.ts) - this is where we map the table columns to the obfuscation methods we would like to filter them through
+* [tableMappings.ts](https://gitlab.com/outschool-eng/growth-pod/obfuscate-learner-pii-demo/-/blob/main/src/tableMappings.ts) - this is where we map the table columns to the obfuscation methods we would like to filter the column data through
-* [filters.ts](https://gitlab.com/outschool-eng/growth-pod/obfuscate-learner-pii-demo/-/blob/main/src/filters.ts) - three obfuscation filters are included within the demo, they are: [*replaceEmailWithColumn*](https://gitlab.com/outschool-eng/growth-pod/obfuscate-learner-pii-demo/-/blob/main/src/filters.ts#L4), [*replaceWithNull*](https://gitlab.com/outschool-eng/growth-pod/obfuscate-learner-pii-demo/-/blob/main/src/filters.ts#L17), and [*replaceWithScrambledText*](https://gitlab.com/outschool-eng/growth-pod/obfuscate-learner-pii-demo/-/blob/main/src/filters.ts#L19).
+* [filters.ts](https://gitlab.com/outschool-eng/growth-pod/obfuscate-learner-pii-demo/-/blob/main/src/filters.ts) - 3 obfuscation filters are included within the demo, they are: [*replaceEmailWithColumn*](https://gitlab.com/outschool-eng/growth-pod/obfuscate-learner-pii-demo/-/blob/main/src/filters.ts#L4), [*replaceWithNull*](https://gitlab.com/outschool-eng/growth-pod/obfuscate-learner-pii-demo/-/blob/main/src/filters.ts#L17), and [*replaceWithScrambledText*](https://gitlab.com/outschool-eng/growth-pod/obfuscate-learner-pii-demo/-/blob/main/src/filters.ts#L19).
 Feel free to extend this file and add your own!

 ## Misc

 * Shout out to BrianC's [`node-pg-copy-streams`](https://www.npmjs.com/package/pg-copy-streams) project.
-We used the [`@types`](https://www.npmjs.com/package/@types/pg-copy-streams) for this demo.
+We used the [`@types`](https://www.npmjs.com/package/@types/pg-copy-streams) from that project for this demo.